Where are we in audio deepfake detection? A systematic analysis over generative and detection models: Benchmarking AI-Audio Detection Models

 Despite the challenges in generalizing across different datasets, we investigate whether there exist efficient solutions that can enhance models' detection performance on those challenging subsets from SONAR dataset.
 To this end, we conduct a case study on Wave2Vec2BERT and HuBERT, as these models perform relatively poorly on the OpenAI and SeedTTS datasets but demonstrate competitive performance on other subsets.
-Specifically, we generate 100 additional fake audio samples using the OpenAI TTS API and randomly select another 100 fake audio samples from the SeedTTS test set for few-shot fine-tuning.
+Specifically, we generate 100 additional fake audio samples using the OpenAI TTS API and randomly select another 100 fake audio samples from the SeedTTS test set for few-shot fine-tuning and fine-tune the models for 30 epochs with a learning rate of 0.00001 and a weight decay of 0.00005.
 Our study yields several interesting findings.

 Figures~\ref{fig:wave2vec2bert_openai} and~\ref{fig:hubert_openai} present the results of fine-tuning Wave2Vec2BERT and HuBERT using varying numbers of samples from OpenAI.
 Before fine-tuning, Wave2Vec2BERT and HuBERT only achieve accuracies of 0.7833 and 0.5658, respectively.
 Notably, with only 10 shots of fake speech data, Wave2Vec2BERT reaches an accuracy of approximately 0.97, while HuBERT's accuracy increases significantly to approximately 0.85.
 Importantly, the models' generalization to other datasets remains unchanged, demonstrating the effectiveness and efficiency of few-shot fine-tuning.
 However, as the number of fine-tuning samples increases, HuBERT’s test accuracy on the WaveFake test set shows a declining trend, which is also observed for Wave2Vec2BERT.
+This decrease in accuracy for some datasets as the number of fine-tuning examples increases can be attributed to the inherent challenge of catastrophic forgetting~\cite{mccloskey1989catastrophic} in deep learning models.
+This phenomenon can impact the model’s generalization ability and degrade its performance on certain datasets.
+In addition, with an increasing number of fine-tuning examples, the model may overfit to the specific characteristics of the fine-tuning dataset, especially if the dataset is small relative to the model’s capacity or lacks sufficient diversity.

 It is important to note, however, that the efficiency and effectiveness of few-shot fine-tuning may vary across different datasets.
 As illustrated in Figures~\ref{fig:wave2vec2bert_seedtts} and~\ref{fig:hubert_seedtts}, which depict the fine-tuning results for Wave2Vec2BERT and HuBERT on Seed-TTS, the improvement in accuracy is less pronounced compared to the results on the OpenAI dataset.
 While the accuracy of both Wave2Vec2BERT and HuBERT does improve on Seed-TTS, the gains are not as significant as those observed for the OpenAI dataset.
 Additionally, the detection performance on other datasets decreases more noticeably when fine-tuning on Seed-TTS compared to OpenAI.